flipdishbytes/api-client-javascript/docs/WebhooksApi.md

 <a name="getWebhookSubscriptions"></a>
 # **getWebhookSubscriptions**
-> RestApiArrayResultWebhookSubscription getWebhookSubscriptions(clientId)
+> RestApiPaginationResultWebhookSubscription getWebhookSubscriptions(oauthAppId, appId, opts)

-Get all webhook subscriptions by your Oauth client id
+Get all webhook subscriptions by your Oauth App id

 ### Example
 ```javascript